 It is incredibly important to note that eating disorders are not diets, however the similarities between dieting behaviors and eating disorder behaviors are striking.
 The National Eating Disorders Association (NEDA) provides statistics that the most common factor that predicts eating disorder development among teens 14-15 years old is, in fact, dieting.

 This is an incredibly vulnerable age when teens are learning about the world around them and wanting or needing to fit in to survive.
 When we, as a society, continue to push dieting and weight loss on people, including those that don’t need it, it will undoubtedly lead to more disordered eating and diagnosable eating disorders such as anorexia and bulimia. .

 Diet culture impacts eating disorders and eating disorder treatment in numerous ways.
 It continues to reinforce a beauty ideal that many people believe is a necessary and admirable goal to pursue.
-Eating disorders are not focused solely on what your body looks like; they often co-occur with other disorders including depression, anxiety, substance use, etc. However, when your entire environment and culture tells you what you “should” look like, it’s difficult to move through recovery without this “ideal” body.
+Eating disorders are not focused solely on what your body looks like; they often co-occur with other disorders including depression, anxiety or substance abuse.
+However, when your entire environment and culture tells you what you “should” look like, it’s difficult to move through recovery without this “ideal” body.